trezzuri/erpnext-docs/docs/en/using-erpnext/calendar.md

 # Calendar

-**The Calendar is a Tool which helps you to create, share and keep track of events in your ERPNext account.**
+**The Calendar is a Tool which helps you to create, share and keep track of events in your SOMA account.**

 You can have a Day, Week or Month view in a calendar.